naveenjohn942-prog/stock_fetch/README.md

    This command will fetch and download historical data for the symbols listed in `symbols.csv` and save it to `stock_data.csv` in the same directory.

 ## Notes
-- For large datasets or frequent requests, consider the API rate limits of Kite Connect.
+- For large datasets or frequent requests, the API rate limits of Kite Connect may become a problem.